astrolabsoftware/fink-website/content/post/2023-01-25-fink-update.md

 ## Transformers

 Following the work of [Allam et al 2021](https://arxiv.org/abs/2105.06178), we deployed an optimised version of the original time-series transformer, `t2`.
 This classifier has been trained to target a large variety of transients, from galactic to extra-galactic.
+More to come soon in a dedicated research paper!

 ## How to use the output of these modules?